Why Design Consigned?

 Rotate and crop

 Have you caught the edge of a curtain or rug?
 Cropping or rotating will allow you to tweak your photo to create just the right composition.

-Your smartphone images are the right size for uploading.
-If you have a choice, set it for square capture and upload the largest image version.
+Smartphone images in actual size are best for uploading.
+Select square capture format and upload the largest image version.
 Larger files mean that a potential buyer can click on your photo and see a bigger version.
 If using a digital camera, make sure images are between 2 MB – 8 MB in size.

 - Choose your most “clickable” photo as the main image.

 - Are the photos clear and do they accurately represent all aspects of your object?